fusterma/JUAS2024/Tutorials2024.md

 ## Tutorial 5: Chromaticity correction and non-linearities

-The main objective of this tutorial is to install sextupoles in the FODO cell used in Tutorial 3 to correct the natural chromaticity and study the impact of the sextupoles on the particles's beam dynamics.
+The goal of this tutorial is to design a chromaticity correction scheme fo rthe FODO cell of Tutorial 4 by installing sextupoles.
+Then, the impact of the sextupoles on the particles' beam dynamics will be evaluated by means of tracking studies.

 <p align="center">
 <img src="Figures/Tutorial5_chroma_correction.jpg" width="50%"/>